Made up of metallic

-All light is either transmitted, reflected, or absorbed.
-If we reduce the amount of light that is reflected or absorbed by our products, a greater amount of light can transmit through the glass into the solar cell; this improves efficiency and energy generation.
-The index of refraction (n) is how fast light travels through a medium.
-If there is an abrupt change in the index, a greater amount of light is reflected.
-For example, when light travels from air (n=1.00) to water (n=1.33), 2% of light is reflected.
-This change in the index of refraction causes a pencil to look broken in the water.
+All light is transmitted, reflected or absorbed.
+If we reduce the amount of light reflected or absorbed by our products, more light can be transmitted through the glass to the solar cell; This improves efficiency and power generation.
+The refractive index (n) is how fast light travels through a medium.
+If there is a sharp change in the index, more light is reflected.
+For example, when light travels from air (n = 1.00) to water (n = 1.33), 2% of the light is reflected.
+This change in refractive index makes a pencil appear broken in water.

-At Mitrex, we apply an anti-reflection coating that eases the transition of light from air to glass by introducing a material with an index of refraction of 1.28.
-This material allows for a less abrupt change in the index, minimizing the amount of light reflected.
-Since this material is made of silica, which is the same material as glass, the integration of the coating is seamless.
-A unique structure also helps trap the light inside the medium to reduce the amount of light reflected and further improve the transmission.
+At Mitrex we apply an anti-reflective coating that facilitates the transition of light from air to glass by introducing a material with a refractive index of 1.28.
+This material allows a less abrupt change in the index, minimizing the amount of reflected light.
+Since this material is made of silica, which is the same material as glass, the coating integration is seamless.
+A unique structure also helps trap light within the medium to reduce the amount of reflected light and further improve transmission.

 Mitrex technology builds upon regular solar panels by combining them with building materials, making them multi-purpose products.
 At Mitrex, we prioritize the high efficiency of the solar modules while maintaining design flexibility.